ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

         {

             var apiInstance = new DefaultApi();
-            var id = 715538;  // decimal? | The id of the source recipe to which similar recipes should be found. var number = 1;  // decimal? | The number of random recipes to be returned (between 1 and 100). (optional)
+            var id = 715538;  // decimal? | The id of the source recipe for which similar recipes should be found. var number = 1;  // decimal? | The number of random recipes to be returned (between 1 and 100). (optional)

             try